ngmaclaren/mixing-EWS/README.md

 length(ns_optsize$nodeset) # 16
 ```

-Until now we have used a stochastic algorithm to select a good node set from among a random sample of node sets.
+Until now we have used a stochastic algorithm to select a good node set from among randomly sampled node sets.
 We have also implemented a greedy algorithm.
 The greedy algorithm starts with $n=1$ and finds the node which maximizes $d$.
-If $n>1$, for each additional node in the node set, the algorithm finds the node which maximizes $d$ among those not yet selected and adds it to the node set.
-Results will usually differ from the stochastic algorithm.
+Denote the current optimized node set by $S$.
+The greedy algorithm finds the new node $i \notin S$ such that $S \cup \{i \}$ maximizes $d$ among all possible $i \notin S$ and adds $i$ to $S$, and repeat sequentially adding nodes in this manner.
+Results will usually differ those obtained by the stochastic algorithm.

 ```R
 ns_greedy <- optimize_nodeset_greedy(n, C1, C2, L)